 - Nutrition info included with each recipe – this is not included.
-I like it if you are a family who needs to count calories and is also a good way to teach about nutrition.
+I like it if you are a family who needs to count calories.
+Also, it is a good way to teach about nutrition.
 However, I didn’t think it is required.

 - Categories – there are no categories for these recipes, which is fine for this book because it only contains 21 recipes.

 - Book binding – This book is not spiral bound.
-If you follow me regularly you know by now I always prefer a spiral bound cookbook especially for kids, but the binding isn’t a deal breaker for me.
+If you follow me regularly you know by now I always prefer a spiral bound cookbook especially for kids.
+However, the binding isn’t a deal breaker for me.
 It is just a preference.

-- Prep and Cook times –none of the recipes each include prep and bake times which I feel is a must for a kid’s cookbook.
+- Prep and Cook times –none of the recipes each include prep and bake times.
+I feel is a must for a kid’s cookbook.

 The chocolate sundae is made using a purchase chocolate muffin along with ice cream.
 Then a sauce is made in a double boiler with a candy bar and 3 tbsp of half and half.
 I like the idea of learning how to use a double boiler but would have loved to have the kids make a muffin or brownie base to the sundae instead of purchasing 2 chocolate muffins.
 This could have also been accomplished by including the recipe for the muffins as another recipe and then show how you could use 2 of the muffins to make the sundae.
 They included a cupcake recipe in the book and could have just used those as the base for the sundae.

 With the strawberry cream surprise recipe only required slicing and mashing some strawberries to make a sauce that is them layer in glasses with strawberry ice cream and meringue shells.
 I don’t even know if I have ever seen meringue shells that I can purchase at the store.
 Again, I would have liked to have seen a recipe for the strawberry ice cream or a recipe for the meringue shells and then have this recipe as a secondary recipe on how you can use something you have made.